Alexander-901/WHSTechNotes/journal.md

 # November 17, 2025
 Prompt: Are you looking forward to Thanksgiving break?
 Yes I am looking forward to thanksgiving.
 I'm sure this break will give us the recovery we need from school.
 Yet it's a mere week away, an entire 5 school days away, yeesh.
+# December 1, 2025
+Prompt: what is One real job that uses drones
+Drones are used in many jobs across the world, from deliver to war.
+One of these jobs that use drones include farming and agriculture.
+Farmers use drones to both watch over livestock and feeding crops water and fertilizer.
+Farmers use drones to make their job easier and more efficient.
+According to this (https://krcrtv.com/news/local/farmers-turn-to-drones-to-cut-costs-amid-rising-expenses) article, farmers save atleast 25% on labor and material costs, making drones a way to make work eaiser.
+Drones also help with work by keeping a constant eye on livestock, making sure they are well and being able to show if they're sick.